mdb/mdb.github.io/source/blog/2012-02-18-using-south-on-heroku.html.markdown

 date: 2012/02/18
 tags: django, heroku, south
 thumbnail: cloud_thumb.png
+teaser: How to add new fields to an existing, Heroku-hosted Django project's database.
 ---

 <b>Problem</b>: You need to add new fields to the admin of a Django project hosted on Heroku but don't want to destroy data by running <code>syncdb</code> on your Heroku-hosted database.